-The materials needed for the design project include a computer, computer programming software and a Wii Balance Board.
-The computer and computer programming software are readily available for use.
-Since connection between the Wii Balance Board and computer need Bluetooth, a dongle (~\$15) may be required for some computers.
-Therefore, the purchase of the Wii Balance Board (\$99.99), and perhaps a dongle, are the only item that need to be ordered.
-The budget will remain around \$100 as there are no more costs foreseen in the immediate future.
+The materials needed for the design project included a computer, computer programming software and a Wii Balance Board.
+A connection between the Wii Balance Board and computer needs Bluetooth.
+A dongle (~\$15) was required for some computers, including the Windows computer in the final design.
+The Wii Balance Board costs \$99.99.
+If MATLAB and computers are available then budget runs around \$115.00.
+If a license to MATLAB is required that increases the price of the system at least \$500.00[17].